Table of Contents

 How I Messed Up My Credit Score

 I lost my job a few years ago when my company went bankrupt.
-As I result I had to pass through some tough times financially.
+As a result, I had to pass through some tough times financially.
 My bills piled up and I couldn’t make my monthly payments anymore.
-Eventually I had racked up major credit card debts that I could not pay and my accounts were sent to collection agencies.
+Eventually, I had racked up significant credit card debts that I could not pay and my accounts were sent to collection agencies.